NSoiffer/MathCAT/docs/users.md

       This only works for implementations that tell MathCAT to generate speech engine tagging such as SSML.
     * Status: This should work in NVDA.

+* ✓SpeechSound: [None]
+    * Options: None, Beep
+    * Description: a start and end beep occur before and after reading an expression.
+    * Status: This should work in NVDA.

 * SubjectArea: [General]
   * Status: this was used in MathPlayer but not yet currently implemented.
 I am waiting on further discussion in the MathML which might add this as a means of providing different default `intent` values.